JRSasing/crm-dynamics-365/README.md

 ### Deployment instructions
 #### Pipeline
-The ALM has been scripted to automate the process with targets to invoke each part of the delivery process.
+The ALM (_Application Lifecycle Management_) has been scripted to automate the process with targets to invoke each part of the delivery process.
 ![Pipeline](https://lucid.app/publicSegments/view/fabdf474-eca9-4fc0-bf03-18560e2dc288/image.png)

 #### Build targets